lzwjava/blog-source/notes/2025-03-20-nuclear-hoax-en.md

 ---
-title: "Nuclear Power Skepticism"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Nuclear Power Skepticism
 translated: false
-generated: true
 ---

 Miles Mathis, a controversial writer known for challenging mainstream scientific and historical narratives, holds a highly skeptical view of nuclear power stations.
 He believes they might be part of a grand deception, questioning both their functionality and the science behind them.
 Below is an overview of his perspective: